 Lord Jesus, thank you that you make it possible for me to have a clear conscience and to live all-out for God.
 Thank you that you paid the ransom price, setting me free by shedding your blood for me.

 Restored fortunesEzekiel 16:1-63

 God loves you.
 Everything God does stems from his love for you.
-In this prophetic allegory, God’s love for his people is described as being like a husband’s for his wife: ‘I took care of you, dressed you and protected you.
+In this prophetic allegory, God’s love for his people is described as being like a husband’s for his wife: ‘I took care of you… and protected you.
 I promised you my love and entered the covenant of marriage with you’ (v.8, MSG).

 The Lord’s blessing involves cleansing (v.9), clothing with fine linen (v.10), giving of beauty (vv.11–13), food to satisfy (v.13), fame (v.14) and splendour (v.14).

 The tragic words that follow can apply to us as individuals or as a nation: ‘But you’ (v.15).
 In spite of all that God had done, they turned around and rejected him.
 Instead they trusted in their beauty and used their fame in an unfaithful way (v.15).

 Sin often starts with unbelief, trusting in something other than the Lord.
 It leads to idolatry – worshipping something other than the Lord, and then to increasing sin (v.26), often from our weak wills (v.30).

 The results of sin are dissatisfaction (vv.28–29) and God’s judgment (vv.30–34).
 Jerusalem has been like an unfaithful wife, serving idols and giving them ‘[their] children’s blood’ (v.36).
 Because she has shed blood, her own blood will be shed (v.38).
 The word ‘blood’ occurs seven times in this passage (vv.6,9,22,36,38).